crashley1992/shopping-cart/README.md

 # shopping-cart
-Using React and Redux for basic shopping cart app
+Following tutorial for using React and Redux for basic shopping cart app.